rashmi-vr/Relational-Database-Design-Doctors-Surgery/README.md

 <br>
 The use cases that can be identified from the scenario are,
 <ol>
-  1. Electronic Medical Records (EMR): The healthcare system may use the data such as diagnosis, current/previous medications, recent conditions, and allergies to track a patient's medical history, diagnose conditions, and prescribe medications.
+  <li> Electronic Medical Records (EMR): The healthcare system may use the data such as diagnosis, current/previous medications, recent conditions, and allergies to track a patient's medical history, diagnose conditions, and prescribe medications. </li>
-  2. Pandemic Surveillance System: The database may help track the illness trends and patterns of the registered patients for early evaluation and surveillance of pandemics.
+  <li> Pandemic Surveillance System: The database may help track the illness trends and patterns of the registered patients for early evaluation and surveillance of pandemics. </li>
-  3. Appointment Reminder System: The database system may help provide patients with automatic appointment reminders and send prioritised reminders to the staff, which will aid in lowering the chance of no-shows and improve the patient experience.
+  <li> Appointment Reminder System: The database system may help provide patients with automatic appointment reminders and send prioritised reminders to the staff, which will aid in lowering the chance of no-shows and improve the patient experience. </li>
-  4. Doctor’s Schedule & Performance Tracking: The database can be used to manage doctors' schedules, appointments, and holidays, ensuring that doctors are available to see patients when they are needed.
-Furthermore, the database can be modified in the future to track a doctor's performance by including patient satisfaction feedback and medical outcomes to assess and enhance their expertise.
+  <li> Doctor’s Schedule & Performance Tracking: The database can be used to manage doctors' schedules, appointments, and holidays, ensuring that doctors are available to see patients when they are needed.
+Furthermore, the database can be modified in the future to track a doctor's performance by including patient satisfaction feedback and medical outcomes to assess and enhance their expertise. </li>
-  5. GP & Pharmacy Management: Patient, doctor, and diagnosis information management may aid in delivering prompt medical care to patients by the GP/hospital.
-In addition, pharmacies may utilise the database to manage prescription information and fill prescriptions precisely and securely.
+  <li> GP & Pharmacy Management: Patient, doctor, and diagnosis information management may aid in delivering prompt medical care to patients by the GP/hospital.
+In addition, pharmacies may utilise the database to manage prescription information and fill prescriptions precisely and securely. </li>
 </ol>
 </p>